chromice/ae/README.md

 > There are two other methods you can override: `\ae\db\Table::accessor()` to return an array of primary keys; `\ae\db\Table::columns()` to return an array of data columns.

-Now we could be adding new books using `Novel::insert()` method directly, but instead we will incapsulate this functionality into `add_novel()` method.
-We would also add `novels()` method for retrieving all novels written by an author:
+Now we could be adding new books using `Novel::insert()` method directly, but instead we will incapsulate this functionality into `Author::add_novel()` method.
+We would also add `Author::novels()` method for retrieving all novels written by an author:

 ```php
 class Author extends \ae\db\ActiveRecord